Exploring $\beta^+$ decay/EC residues in $^{118}$Sn($^{12}$C,x)$^{130}$Ba reaction: Experimental details

-The offline counting was carried out for 11 days to ensure that the long-lived evaporation residues were measured.
-The induced radio-activities have been used to estimate the production cross-sections of evaporation residues ($\sigma_{ER}$) at different energies using a standard formulation given elsewhere \cite{singh2008influence}.
+Offline counting was conducted for 11 days to ensure that the long-lived evaporation residues were measured.
+The induced radioactivities have been used to estimate the production cross-sections of evaporation residues ($\sigma_{ER}$) at different energies using a standard formulation given elsewhere \cite{singh2008influence}.
 The cross-sections of $^{126}$Ba, $^{127, 126,125}$Cs, $^{125,123,122}$Xe and $^{124,123}$I residues are given in Table \ref{tab:cross-section cesium}, \ref{tab:cross-section xenon}, and \ref{tab:cross-section iodine} along with the experimental uncertainties.
-It may be pointed out that the uncertainties in the experimental cross-sections may be introduced due to the non-uniformity of the target thickness, fluctuations in beam current during irradiation, statistical uncertainty in photo-peak efficiency of the detectors, and the error arising from ion beam straggling through the target-catcher foil assembly.
-These values include nuclear data uncertainties in decay constants, branching ratios and statistical error.
-The overall errors in the present measurements are estimated to be $\leq$ 15 \%.